 Gitmo costs roughly $400 million per year to run, which breaks down to an estimated $4.4 million per prisoner per year.

+Critics of the president's plan say that moving prisoners to the United States does not "close Guantánamo."
+Indefinite detention without trial is a violation of U.S. obligations under international law, and continuing that practice in another location just creates what critics call "Guantánamo North."
+"If you haven’t got evidence against these men after 15 years, how are you going to get it?" former prisoner Moazzam Begg told Refinery29, noting that torture was used in many of the interrogations conducted on Guantánamo prisoners.
+The men should be released in accordance with the "normal" rule of law, Begg added.
+Begg's thoughts have been echoed by many of the prisoners’ lawyers.
 "We oppose bringing Guantánamo into the United States," Wells Dixon, a senior staff attorney at the Center for Constitutional Rights, told Refinery29.
 "The only conceivable advantage to transferring men to the U.S. is that they will indisputably have full constitutional rights, which will hasten the demise of the military commission system and limit the duration of indefinite detention."

 More men have died at Guantánamo than have been convicted by the courts.

+It's not quite clear.
+The Obama administration has floated the idea that the president could use executive action to close the prison unilaterally, without approval from Congress.
+Whether he has the legal authority to do that, however, remains the subject of much debate.
+In November, U.S. Attorney General Loretta Lynch told members of the House Judiciary Committee that the law currently does not allow the transfer of Guantánamo Bay detainees to the mainland.
+However, former White House counsel Gregory Craig has argued differently, writing in The Washington Post, "Under Article II of the Constitution, the president has the exclusive authority to determine the facilities in which military detainees are held.
+Obama has the authority to move forward and he should use it."
+But it should be the rule of law and adherence to the Constitution that determine the decision to close Guantánamo, Reardon said.
 "The argument to close Guantánamo Bay’s detention facility shouldn’t revolve around the financial costs, possible national security implications, international opinion, or even its supposed use as a recruiting mechanism for terrorist organizations as much as the question of due process," Reardon said.
 "America is a country of laws, and by accepting indefinite custody without charge or trial — even for those suspected of having terrorist ties — we walk down a slippery slope that can’t be morally defended."